Aviah/one-click-django-polls-tutorial/tutorial_part6.md

 # Deployment

-Reload the site and test localy with Apache/Nginx:
+Reload the site and test localy with Nginx & Apache:

 	you@dev-machine: touch wsgi.py

-Check at **127.0.0.1/polls/1**
+Check at `127.0.0.1/polls/1`

 Should work.